aigerabae/gwas_real_data/to_plink.md

 plink --bfile alz1 --exclude non_rs_SNP.txt --make-bed --out alz2
 awk '$1 == 0 {print $2}' alz2.bim > exclude_snps.txt
 plink --bfile alz2 --exclude exclude_snps.txt --make-bed --out alz3

+I used metadata (from different zapusks) to identify samples IDs and their matching SEntrix_ID positions; i mnually replaced 207851060016 with 207859430016 since they were the only samples that faild to replace names and they had an identical numebr of samples so i figured it was a misspelling

+plink --bfile alz3 --update-ids alzheimer_metadata_selected_dictionary.tsv --make-bed --out alz4
+now need to add sex and phenotypes